Liberian Girl

 "Liberian Girl" is the ninth and final single released from American singer Michael Jackson's 1987 album Bad.
 The song was written as early as 1983 and was among those considered for the Jacksons' Victory album.
 It was reworked and rewritten for Bad.
 The song was released as a single in Europe, Japan, New Zealand, and Australia.
 The song was a commercial success, ranking the top 15 in several countries.
+The song features South African singer Letta Mbulu who can be heard in Swahili saying 'Nakupenda pia, Nakutaka pia, Mpenzi we' (I love you too, I want you too, my love).

 Critical reception

 The New York Times editor Jon Pareles wrote that a melody line from "Billie Jean" reappears in this song.
 Rolling Stones Davitt Sigerson praised the song: "'Liberian Girl' – is Michael's filler, which makes it richer, sexier, better than Thrillers forgettables" and he also described that it "glistens with gratitude for the existence of a loved one."
 In 2003, Q magazine ranked the song at number 1,001 in their list of the "1001 Best Songs Ever".